- Course at a Glance

 CRICOS Provider Code: 03567C | CRICOS Course Code: 095814J

-- Skills and know-how in the latest and developing technologies in instrumentation, process control and industrial automation
+- Skills and knowledge in the latest industrial automation technologies

-- A valuable and accredited Bachelor of Science (Industrial Automation Engineering)** qualification
+- A valuable and accredited Bachelor of Science (Industrial Automation Engineering)** degree

 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.